 All are helped to acquire an understanding of, and respect for, their own and other cultures and ways of life.
 Actively promoting our values also means having the courage to challenge anyone expressing opinions contrary to fundamental values, including extremist views.

 Links and visits are promoted to share knowledge and enhance learning within assemblies and in class.
 Through the PSHE and RE curriculums pupils are encouraged to discuss and respect differences between people, such as differences of faith, ethnicity, disability, gender or sexuality and differences of family situations, such as looked after children or young carers.

-We follow the Hampshire Agreed syllabus for RE and use the SCARF materials to enhance PSHE teaching.
+We follow the Surrey Agreed syllabus for RE and use the Jigsaw materials to enhance PSHE teaching.